slime306-sky/sld-c/README.md

 pieces can move now

-pieces also can capture other pieces but there is no concept of legal moves and np chance wise play
+pieces also can capture other pieces but there is no concept of legal moves and no chance wise play

 https://github.com/user-attachments/assets/4b70acd4-50d8-47ca-a2fc-05b4e2f62153